IAmJonoBo/Prometheus/docs/ci-packaging-quickref.md

 When developing locally, you can:

 1. Build wheelhouse manually: `bash scripts/build-wheelhouse.sh`
+   - On failure, review `vendor/wheelhouse/remediation/wheelhouse-remediation.json`
+     for automated guidance on missing wheels and suggested fallbacks.
 2. Validate local wheelhouse: `bash scripts/verify_artifacts.sh vendor/`
 3. Use CI-built wheelhouse: Download from Actions and extract to `vendor/`